I was interviewed by Jen Fugo of The Gluten Free School on methylation.

-So, read or listen as Jen and I discuss this!
+So, listen as Jen and I discuss this!
 There’s also a transcript for your reading pleasure.

 Jennifer: Welcome back to the Gluten Free School Podcast.
 I’m your host, Jennifer Fugo.
 Today, we are going to talk about methylation and the MTHFR gene.
 If you have not heard about this, then this is going to be a really great, new topic for us to talk about.
 If you have heard or read about it on the internet, some of the things that we’re going to discuss today fly in the face of what’s being written about methylation because some of it is, in my opinion, way oversimplified.